andreasulmer/cupgame/README.md

 * [SceneView.hitTest](https://developers.arcgis.com/javascript/latest/sample-code/sceneview-hittest/index.html) determines which cup was selected and whether it contained the ball
 * Animating [Graphic.geometry](https://developers.arcgis.com/javascript/latest/api-reference/esri-Graphic.html#geometry) to make the cups move smoothly

+## Browser Requirements

+The app should work with any recent version of Chrome, Edge, Firefox or Safari.
+Because it is written in [ES6](https://www.w3schools.com/js/js_es6.asp) it will not work using Internet Explorer.

 ## Licensing